cran-task-views/Hydrology/README.md

 **Spatial data processing**

-The CRAN [Spatial TaskView](https://CRAN.R-project.org/view=Spatial) gives an overview of packages to be used in R to read, visualise, and analyse spatial data.
-See also the ROpenSci [MapTools Taskview](https://github.com/ropensci/maptools).
+The CRAN [Spatial](Spatial.html) Task View gives an overview of packages to be used in R to read, visualise, and analyse spatial data.
+See also the ROpenSci [MapTools Listing](https://github.com/ropensci/maptools).

   - [hydrolinks](http://cran.rstudio.com/web/packages/hydrolinks/index.html) Tools to link geographic data with hydrologic network, including lakes, streams and rivers.
 Includes automated download of U.S. National Hydrography Network and other hydrolayers.

+  - [<span class="GitHub">lumpR</span>](https://github.com/tpilz/lumpR/) Functions for a semi-automated approach of the delineation and description of landscape units and partition into terrain components.
+It can be used for the pre-processing of semi-distributed large-scale hydrological and erosion models using catena-representation (WASA-SED, CATFLOW).

   - [lakemorpho](http://cran.rstudio.com/web/packages/lakemorpho/index.html) Lake morphometry metrics are used by limnologists to understand, among other things, the ecological processes in a lake.
 The ‘lakemorpho’ package provides the tools to calculate a typical suite of these metrics from an input elevation model and lake polygon.